feelinLit/saga-temporal-go/README.md

 ## Saga with Temporal in Go
 [Temporal](https://temporal.io/)-orchestrated Saga across three Go microservices with a layout that is *close to production*: separate processes, persistence, HTTP APIs, worker, and tests.

+### Minimalistic stack
+`pgx` for Postgres, `goose` for migrations, otherwise standard library + Temporal SDK.
+No extra frameworks to keep focus on saga flow and avoid distractions.

 ### Services
 - `services/order`: Create order and launche the saga workflow, PostgreSQL persistence, and the Temporal workflow/worker (`internal/infrastructure/workflow/temporal_process_order.go`, worker entry `cmd/temporal_worker/main.go`).